 - Send us your college transcripts: Contact each school you have attended and ask them to send us your transcripts.
 You can also download the transcript request form, follow the instructions and send them to your nearest regional site.

 - Submit a writing sample: The writing sample guide is included in the application packet.

-We want to get you ready to start class as soon as possible, so make sure you send your materials to the regional site that you plan on attending.
-If you are not sure which site you will be taking classes at, send your materials to our main campus and specify it is for the bachelor’s degree completion program.
+We want to get you ready to start class as soon as possible, so make sure you send your materials to the regional site nearest you.
+If you are unsure of where to send your materials, you may mail them to our main campus and specify it is for the bachelor’s degree completion program.

 Step Two: Financial Aid